git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 You can set several preferences which are stored when you exit the DAW.
 These are global settings and not specific to projects.

 ### Transport

-* Record button: Setting the function for the record button.
+* Record button: Set the function for the record button.
-* Shift + Record button: Setting the function for the record button used in combination with Shift.
+* Shift + Record button: Set the function for the record button used in combination with Shift.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * Include (Group-)Mastertrack: If set to off, the group-master tracks are removed from the track bank.

 ### Session

 * Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
 Use if you edit another clip and want not to change the focus.

 <div style="page-break-after: always; visibility: hidden">